 Preschool Music & Movement Classes: Props, instruments, singing, movement, and mindfulness will energize, then calm, a preschool group while exposing them to a variety of songs, rhythms, music styles, and cultural traditions.
 Stay tuned or get in touch for more information or to propose an idea to me.

 Other ideas?
-Get in touch, I'm happy to work with you to see if we can create a music lesson that's right for you or your family or group.
+Get in touch, I'm happy to work with you to see if we can create a music lesson that's right for you, your family, or group.